hernantas/typeio/docs/pages/01-the-idea.md

 })
 ```

-However, most library only offer either class-based or schema-based to define your data model.
+Most library only offer either class-based or schema-based to define your data model.

 ## Problem #2: Multiple Data Model Declaration